seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Re-enter OCTAVIUS CAESAR and all his train marching*

-**DOLABELLA**
 O sir, you are too sure an augurer;
-That you did fear is done.
+That you did fear is done. /

 **OCTAVIUS CAESAR**
-Bravest at the last,
+/ Bravest at the last,
 She levell'd at our purposes, and, being royal,
 Took her own way.
 The manner of their deaths?
-I do not see them bleed.
+I do not see them bleed. /

 **DOLABELLA**
-Who was last with them?
+/ Who was last with them?

 **First Guard**
 A simple countryman, that brought her figs:
-This was his basket.
+This was his basket. /

 **OCTAVIUS CAESAR**
-Poison'd, then.
+/ Poison'd, then. /

 **First Guard**
-O Caesar,
+/ O Caesar,
 This Charmian lived but now; she stood and spake:
 I found her trimming up the diadem
 On her dead mistress; tremblingly she stood
-And on the sudden dropp'd.
+And on the sudden dropp'd. /

 **OCTAVIUS CAESAR**
-O noble weakness!
+/ O noble weakness!
 If they had swallow'd poison, 'twould appear
 By external swelling: but she looks like sleep,
 As she would catch another Antony
-In her strong toil of grace.
+In her strong toil of grace. /

 **DOLABELLA**
-Here, on her breast,
+/ Here, on her breast,
 There is a vent of blood and something blown:
 The like is on her arm.

 **First Guard**
 This is an aspic's trail: and these fig-leaves
 Have slime upon them, such as the aspic leaves
-Upon the caves of Nile.
+Upon the caves of Nile. /

 **OCTAVIUS CAESAR**
-Most probable
+/ Most probable
 That so she died; for her physician tells me
 She hath pursued conclusions infinite
 Of easy ways to die.
 Take up her bed;